Blackburn pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Blackburn right now?

-On 25 June 2026, overall pollen levels in Blackburn are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Blackburn are low.
+Artemisia is the main contributor to airborne pollen, while cypress and grass remain at lower levels

 Will pollen levels change in Blackburn tomorrow?